tarotcathedral/tarotcathedral.github.io/_posts/2026-04-07-did-women-create-tarot.md

 But let’s look further back: **15th-century Italy**.

 At that time, various "proto-tarot" decks existed, but the first real Tarot deck was created as a wedding gift for **Francesco Sforza and Bianca Visconti**.
-It was probably painted by Bonifacio Bembo.
-The cards show symbols of their families.
+It was probably painted by Bonifacio Bembo around 1451.
+The cards show symbols of the Sforza and Visconti families.
 For example, the Lovers card depicts their wedding.

 ![Lovers card in visconti sforza tarot](/assets/img/visconti-sforza-lovers.jpg){: .mx-auto.d-block :}